Jourdelune/colmap-api/README.md

 docker run --gpus all --ipc=host -p 8000:8000 colmap:latest
 ```

-The API will be available at `http://localhost:8000`
+The API will be available at `http://localhost:8000` and the docs at `http://localhost:8000/docs`.

 ### Local Installation